-Patton, a Democrat, was the representative for Virginia's 13th congressional district from 1837 to 1839.
+Patton was the representative for Virginia’s 13th congressional district and was a Democrat.
+He served from 1837 to 1839.

 From Dec 1830 to Apr 1838, Patton missed 380 of 1,464 roll call votes, which is 26.0%.
 This is on par with the median of 23.4% among the lifetime records of representatives serving in Apr 1838.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1837-Feb 1838||52||18||34.6%||79th|

 The information on this page is originally sourced from a variety of materials, including: